FantasyRobotFighter/fantasyrobotfighter.github.io/_posts/2019-05-09-Meta-Tag-Basics.markdown

 <meta name="description" content="The British games publisher of Achtung!
 Cthulhu and other roleplaying games, novels and merchandise" />
 ```

-These are pretty self-explanatory and these are what Google uses to display a description of the Modiphius main page in a search snippet on a query page.
-So These will translate over to look like this:
+These are pretty self-explanatory and these are what Google uses to display a description of the Modiphius main page in a search snippet on a SERP or Search Engine Results Page.
+So These tags will translate to look like this on a Google SERP:

 ![Meta Tag Results](/assets/images/ModiphiusResult.jpg)